synaptiko/.files/README.md

 Clone this repo into `~/.files` and run:
 ```
-$ ./install-pgp-keys.sh
 $ ./install-dependencies.sh
 $ ./init.sh
 ```

-*It's expected that you use Arch Linux: pacman and pacaur are required*
+*It's expected that you use Arch Linux: pacman and yay are required*